IACT-Medical-Image-Processing/image-processing/README.md

 ## 2. Bi-Histogram Equalization

-In bi-histogram equalization the histogram of the original image is separated into two sub histograms based on the mean of the histogram of the original image, the sub-histograms are equalized independently using refined histogram equalization, which produces flatter histogram.
+In Bi-histogram equalization the histogram of the original image is separated into two sub histograms based on the mean of the histogram of the original image, the sub-histograms are equalized independently using refined histogram equalization, which produces flatter histogram.